miqraeng/simpleline/README.md

 ## Features

 ### Scroll safe
-SimpleLine is scroll safe, as long as
+SimpleLine is scroll safe, but results are best if
-1. Both elements are in the same scroll container
+1. both start and end elements are in the same scroll area
-2. you ensure that one of the parent elements of the start element is marked as a [containing block](https://developer.mozilla.org/en-US/docs/Web/CSS/Containing_block#identifying_the_containing_block).
+2. the scroll area is marked as a [containing block](https://developer.mozilla.org/en-US/docs/Web/CSS/Containing_block#identifying_the_containing_block).
    For example by using one if the CSS ```position``` properties in it's style.

-The line element wille be drawn relative to the start element's closest containing block.
+The line element wille be drawn in the closest containing block that contains both elements

 ### Auto repositioning
 Once you draw the line, the position of the html elements it connects with a line is tracked by the SimpleLine object.
 Upon a change in position in one of the elements, the line element is updated to reflect the changes.

-This means that you can also use Simple Line to connect to dragging elements while dragging.
+This also means that you can use Simple Line to connect to dragging elements while dragging.